mike-lischke/java2typescript/doc/features.md

 ## <a name="enumerations">Enumerations</a>

-Enums in Java are objects with compiler synthesized methods, which can only partially be mapped to TS enums.
-Only the enum constants can automatically be taken over and only those that are not functions.
-Any other enum construct must be fixed manually.
+Enums in Java essentially classes with extra functionality.
+Enum members (constants) are actually instances of the enum type with specific values.
+Each enum constant can customize the behavior of the inherited enum type, by specifying custom constructor parameters and an own class body, which may override methods.
+All that is also modelled in Typescript, which requires to implement all the implicit handling of the Java VM explicitly.

 ## <a name="iterators">Iterators</a>